ChuanMeng/Conversational-Information-Seeking/README.md

 - [Answer-based Adversarial Training for Generating Clarification Questions](https://aclanthology.org/N19-1013/).
   - Sudha Rao and Hal Daumé III.
   - ***Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL, short paper), 2019***.
   - Propose a model for generating a clarifying question for identifying missing information in a closed-domain setting.
 They propose a reinforcement learning model that maximizes a utility function based on the added value obtained by the potential response to the clarifying question.
+Assume that a passage is given, and the model should point out the missing information.
 - [Generating a Common Question from Multiple Documents using Multi-source Encoder-Decoder Models](https://aclanthology.org/P18-1255/).
   - Woon Sang Cho, Yizhe Zhang, Sudha Rao, Chris Brockett, and Sungjin Lee.
   - ***Proceedings of the 3rd Workshop on Neural Generation and Translation, 2019***.